Drinkler/shopify-connector/README.md

 ## Decisions
 - A simple logger was added to each file to enable the output to be quickly associated with the file.
 - Classes were created for each client to incorporate a Singleton Pattern and set up the APIs and connections.
 - Conversion from Shopify JSON to Everstox JSON was not completed due to time constraints.
-The focus was on setting up the development environment, portability (Docker) and the maintainability of the code.
+The focus was on setting up the development environment, portability (Docker) and the maintainability of the code, setting up a clear structure for future works.
 - 'uv' was used to simplify the management of modules and collaboration.